elyra-ai/examples/component-catalog-connectors/build-a-custom-connector.md

 To get you started quickly with catalog connector development, the Elyra examples repository includes [quickstart catalog connector template files](connector-template/), which are referenced in the instructions below.

 The quickstart connector contains a built-in catalog, which contains only a single component.
-The aforementioned Kubeflow Pipelines and Apache Airflow component examples connectors are more flexible versions of this connector, which can serve many components.
+The aforementioned Kubeflow Pipelines example connector is a more flexible version of this connector, which can serve many components.

 ### Prepare for development

-1. Install Elyra version 3.3 or later from PyPI or source.
+1. Install Elyra version 3.7 or later from PyPI or source.
 1. Clone or fork the [Elyra examples repository](https://github.com/elyra-ai/examples).
 1. Change into the `component-catalog-connectors/connector-template` directory.
 The directory contains a fully functional connector implementation that can be customized to meet your needs.
 1. Verify that the quickstart template connector works as expected by completing the [installation and usage instructions in the README](/component-catalog-connectors/connector-template/README.md).